UNIVERSE-HPC/course-material/introductory_courses/python/02_variables_and_types.md

 1. Number of days since the start of the year.
 2. Time elapsed from the start of the year until now in days.
 3. Serial number of a piece of lab equipment.
-4. A lab specimen's age
+4. A lab specimen's age.
 5. Current population of a city.
 6. Average population of a city over time.

 :::solution
 The answers to the questions are:

 1. Integer, since the number of days would lie between 1 and 365.
-2. Floating point, since fractional days are required
+2. Floating point, since fractional days are required.
-3. Character string if serial number contains letters and numbers, otherwise integer if the serial number consists only of numerals
+3. Character string if serial number contains letters and numbers, otherwise integer if the serial number consists only of numerals.
 4. This will vary!
 How do you define a specimen's age? whole days since collection (integer)? date and time (string)?
 5. Choose floating point to represent population as large aggregates (eg millions), or integer to represent population in units of individuals.
 6. Floating point number, since an average is likely to have a fractional part.
 :::
 ::::

 ::::challenge{id="division_types" title="Division Types"}